 If you’re coming from Seattle, you have two basic options to choose from.

-You can take the ferry – either the Bainbridge Island Ferry from downtown Seattle, which is a lovely ride, or the ferry between Edmonds and Port Angeles, which is better if you’re coming from north of Seattle and don’t want to deal with driving downtown (yes, you can take cars on the ferry, though it is fairly expensive).
+You can take the ferry – either the Bainbridge Island Ferry from downtown Seattle, which is a lovely ride, or the ferry between Edmonds and Kingston, which is better if you’re coming from north of Seattle and don’t want to deal with driving downtown (yes, you can take cars on the ferry, though it is fairly expensive).

 Or, if you want to save money on the ferry fare, you can drive down to Tacoma and cross the Narrows Bridge, driving up the Hood Canal to reach the park, which involves more driving but is cheaper (depending on gas prices at the time, I suppose).

 We really like the ferry, and think you should try to take it one way, at least.

 Getting to Olympic National Park From Out of Town

 This section is going to look eerily similar to Rainier because the answer is basically the same.
 If you’re flying in to visit Olympic National Park from somewhere beyond driving distance, fly into Seattle-Tacoma International Airport (SEA).